spencer-tassone/RiverineHeatwaves/README.md

      - Median Q
      - Rolling 14-day Mean of Median Q
      - Generalized Additive Model (GAM) using Day of Year (DoY) with a cubic-cyclic spline as a preditor of Q
+     - Using the marine heatwave approach (heatwaveR package) to get a seasonally adjusted 'climatology' of Q

 3. SR_HWs.R
    - This file runs the stream and river (SR) heatwave (HW) analyses.